Bikepacking: everything you need to know to get started - Cycling Weekly

 What you’re going to cook food with matters, too.

-Craigie varies the approach depending upon her trip: “I use a pocket rocket on a solo titanium mug and a tiny gas canister for overnights but if I’m going further afield a multi fuel stove is essential because disposable gas canisters have a hard impact on the environment and aren’t always available.
+Craigie varies the approach depending upon her trip: “I use an Optimus Cruz on a solo titanium mug and a tiny gas canister for overnights but if I’m going further afield a multi fuel stove is essential because disposable gas canisters have a hard impact on the environment and aren’t always available.
 They also don’t perform that well in cold conditions and I hate having to sleep with mine in my sleeping bag.”

 Though you’ll be able to ride to a bike shop should you experience major problems, you’ll need to carry tools to maintain and care for your bike.

-Bike lights, perhaps a GPS computer, a a charging system such as a dynamo hub are other things to consider, too – though Craige’s key items are “spare lights and single malt.”
+Bike lights, perhaps a GPS computer, a a charging system such as a dynamo hub are other things to consider, too – though Craigie’s key items are “spare lights and single malt.”

 There are quite a lot of ‘pack lists’ available online – which can help provide inspiration – though she adds “[on my first trip] I didn’t need as much [equipment] as I brought with me.”